isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="pppclosecnf"></a>PppCloseCnf

-Upewnij się, że dojście zostało zwolnione
+Upewnij się, że dojście zostało wolne

 ### <a name="prototype"></a>Prototype